Elder Candidate Training

 Missional Elder Development

 Since Missio Dei Church didn’t start off with elders from the parent church, one of the questions that we have been struggling through is, “How do we identify your initial/founding elders with out a formal membership?”
 We have some very high convictions about the office of elder/pastor, so we want to make sure that Missio Dei has the right people, with the right training, in the right place, for the right reasons.
-Because of these convictions, Paul Vroom has created a Missional Elder Training and Discernment Course for elder candidates.
+Because of these convictions, Paul Vroom has created an Elder Training and Discernment Course for elder candidates.

 Nomination Process